 Nebulizer.
 A nebulizer is a machine that sprays a fine, liquid mist of medicine.
 The medicine is delivered with a mouthpiece or mask.
 Nebulizers are often used by people who cannot use metered-dose inhalers, such as infants and young children, and people with severe asthma.

 Dry powder or rotary inhaler.
 Dry powder is inhaled with these devices.
 They are activated by your breath.
 They may be used by children and adults.
 It’s important to keep these inhalers dry so that the powder doesn't clump together.

 These devices may deliver both quick-relief and controller medicines.
 For example:

 Bronchodilators to open narrowed airways

-Other medications for some lung conditions
+Other medicines for some lung conditions

-Talk with your health care provider, nurse, or pharmacist about how to use the inhaler or nebulizer prescribed for you.
+Talk with your healthcare provider, nurse, or pharmacist about how to use the inhaler or nebulizer prescribed for you.
 Also make sure you read and follow the instructions that come with the device.
 And, make sure you know how to keep your inhaler or nebulizer clean.